Soprillo

-The soprillo is pitched in B♭, one octave above the soprano saxophone, and half its length at 13 in including the mouthpiece.
+The soprillo is pitched in B, one octave above the soprano saxophone, and half its length, at 13 in including the mouthpiece.

 History

-Adolphe Sax's 1846 patent for the saxophone specified a family of saxophones in several sizes and pitches, ranging from the giant subcontrabass bourdon in B♭ to the sopranino saxophone aigu in E♭ or F. The concept of another size of saxophone, even smaller and higher than the sopranino, was described in method books published in the same year, before many of the different sizes of saxophone were first built.
-The 1846 saxophone methods by Jean-François-Barthélémy Cokken and Jean-Georges Kastner both provide transposition charts for seven sizes, starting with the saxophone sur aigu in C and B♭ an octave or minor seventh above concert pitch (while omitting the tenor size, and either the alto or baritone size).
+Adolphe Sax's 1846 patent for the saxophone specified a family of saxophones in several sizes and pitches, ranging from the giant subcontrabass bourdon in B to the sopranino saxophone aigu in E or F. An instrument smaller and higher-pitched than the sopranino was described in method books published in the same year, before many sizes of saxophone were ever built.
+The 1846 saxophone methods by Jean-François-Barthélémy Cokken and Jean-Georges Kastner both provide transposition charts for seven sizes, starting with the saxophone sur aigu in C and B, an octave or minor seventh above concert pitch (although they omit the tenor size, and either the alto or baritone size).

-The first playable piccolo instrument was a prototype sopranissimo saxophone built in 1960, in B♭ a fifth higher than the sopranino.
-Hand-made by Brussels-based maker Robert van Linthout in the familiar curved form that turns the bell through 180° to point upwards, it measured barely 20 cm long.
+The first playable piccolo instrument was a prototype sopranissimo saxophone built in 1960, in B a fifth higher than the sopranino.
+It was hand-made by the Brussels-based maker Robert van Linthout in the familiar curved saxophone form with the bell pointing upwards, and measured barely 20 cm long.

-In the late 1990s, German instrument maker Benedikt Eppelsheim created a Piccolo-Saxophon (lit. 'piccolo saxophone'), also pitched in B♭, in the longer soprano-like straight form, which he called the soprillo.
+In 1998, the German instrument maker Benedikt Eppelsheim finished his first Piccolo-Saxophon (lit. 'piccolo saxophone'), also pitched in B and built with a straight body, like a typical soprano saxophone.
+He called it the soprillo, and exhibited it in Frankfurt along with his prototype tubax in March 1999.

 Construction

 The soprillo is pitched in B♭ and is the smallest saxophone, at 13 in long including the mouthpiece.
 The mouthpiece is non-removable, and the ligature, integrated into the instrument, is designed to fit the small reeds for the sopranino E♭ clarinet.

 Compared to a soprano saxophone, the soprillo is pitched one octave higher and is half its length.
 Constructing such a small saxophone presents several challenges.
 Most saxophones have keys for high F and F♯, but the soprillo only has keywork to high E♭.
 The small size of the soprillo means the upper octave key forms part of the mouthpiece.

-The soprillo is difficult to play, especially in the high register.
-The small size of both the mouthpiece and the reed requires a strong embouchure, but also makes the soprillo easily accessible to players experienced with E♭ clarinet or sopranino saxophone.
 As of 2025, the Eppelsheim soprillo is the only piccolo-sized saxophone manufactured.
 They are expensive compared to other small saxophones; due to very limited demand, they are only built to order.

 Performance and repertoire

-There is very little music written explicitly for the soprillo given its short history and extremely high pitch.
+The soprillo is difficult to play, especially in the high register.
+The small size of both the mouthpiece and the reed requires a strong embouchure but also makes the soprillo easily accessible to players experienced with E clarinet or sopranino saxophone.
+There is very little music written explicitly for the soprillo, given its short history and extremely high pitch.
 British saxophonist Nigel Wood wrote and commissioned several solo soprillo works, performing and recording them for his 2008 CD, Soprillogy.
-Saxophonists Vinny Golia, Jay C. Easton and Attilio Berni also perform and record on soprillo.
+Saxophonists Vinny Golia, Jay C. Easton, and Attilio Berni also perform and record on soprillo.